FREQUENTLY ASKED QUESTIONS

 Why Eat Raw?

-The answer to this question could fill a whole book easily cited with common sense and science backed answers.
-Beyond the easily noticeable and self proven health, fitness, mental, and spiritual benefits here are a few tidbits.
-Every animal, insect, reptile, amphibian etc. eats foods that they are physiologically designed for, generally one kind at a time, in their natural raw state.
-The only exceptions tend to be our domesticated animals, or when ideal foods are scarce, or animals that scavenge from us.
-Not coincidentally, both our domesticated animals, and us, also exhibit the highest levels of degenerative disease, poor health, unhealthy body weight, and shortest respective life-spans.
-When you look into human history it is also relevant to know we have only been cooking some of our foods (until the last few hundred to thousand years cooking has been a luxury for most) part of the time for less than 1% of our species time on this planet.
-When foods are cooked, carbohydrates are caramelized, proteins are denatured, fats are rancidified, and many other toxic substances can be formed such as, advanced glycation endproducts (AGEs), heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
-These factors, among others, can lead one to toxicity, inflammation, impaired digestive function, and are by far one of the largest factors in our general state of poor physical, mental, and spiritual health, not to mention rampant degenerative diseases.
+The answer to this question could fill a whole book easily cited with common sense and science-backed answers.
+Beyond the easily noticeable and self-proven health, fitness, mental, and spiritual benefits here are a few tidbits.
+Every animal, insect, reptile, amphibian, etc. eat foods that they are physiologically designed for, generally one kind at a time, in their natural raw state.
+The only exceptions tend to be our domesticated animals, when ideal foods are scarce, or animals that scavenge from us.
+Not coincidentally, both our domesticated animals, and us, also exhibit the highest levels of degenerative disease, poor health, unhealthy body weight, and shortest respective life spans.
+When you look into human history it is also relevant to know we have only been cooking some of our foods (until the last few hundred to thousand years cooking has been a luxury for most) part of the time for less than 1% of our species’ time on this planet.
+When foods are cooked, carbohydrates are caramelized, proteins are denatured, fats are rancidified, and many other toxic substances can be formed such as advanced glycation endproducts (AGEs), heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
+These factors, among others, can lead to toxicity, inflammation, and impaired digestive function, and are by far one of the largest factors in our general state of poor physical, mental, and spiritual health, not to mention rampant degenerative diseases.

 What is Considered Raw?

 What is a Raw Foodist?

 Typically a raw foodist is one who eats mostly to exclusively, generally 80 – 100% of their total calories, foods that have not been cooked.
 While there are some people who maintain a raw food diet with meat and dairy, those who only consume plant foods (as I recommend) are considered raw vegans.
-I recommend a diet predominated by fruits, packed with as much tender young greens and fruit veggies (tomato, cucumber, zucchini, sweet peppers, eggplant etc) as you care for and including smaller quantities of hardier veggies, nuts, seeds and fatty fruits.
+I recommend a diet predominated by fruits, packed with as many tender young greens and fruit veggies (tomato, cucumber, zucchini, sweet peppers, eggplant, etc) as you care for and including smaller quantities of hardier veggies, nuts, seeds, and fatty fruits.

 Are You a Fruitarian?